SantiagoM92/cometaIAC/README.md

 # cometaIAC
-API Rest to create resources in different cloud providers using openAI, terraform and python
+API Rest to create resources in different cloud providers using openAI, terraform and python.